pratikjais123/aws-ebc/README.md

 # aws-ebc [![Build Status](https://travis-ci.org/ceasbz/aws-ebc.svg?branch=master)](https://travis-ci.org/ceasbz/aws-ebc) [![Dependency Status](https://david-dm.org/ceasbz/aws-ebc.svg?style=flat-square)](https://david-dm.org/ceasbz/aws-ebc) [![Npm Package Version](https://img.shields.io/npm/v/aws-ebc.svg?style=flat-square)](https://www.npmjs.org/package/aws-ebc)

-> Get the id of environment on Elastic Beanstalk by their canonical name.
+> Describe details of an environment at Elastic Beanstalk by their URL

 ## Why?

-If you use ***Blue Green Deployment*** with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), know that there is no fixed id for the environments.
-Through the Swap Url's you make the switch the canonical name of the environments.
+If you use ***Blue Green Deployment*** with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), know that there is no fixed id of environments.
+Through the Swap Url's you make the switch the URL of environments.

-So you can assume that the only fixed reference is the canonical name of your environment.
+So you can assume that the only fixed reference is the URL of your environment.
 However, the SDK of AWS does not Provide an API where you find in this way.

-And this package is for it :)
+And this package solve this problem.

 ## Install